MetricSign

 How do I re-initialize a MySQL replica after error 1236?

-Take a consistent backup of the primary using mysqldump with --master-data=2 or use Percona XtraBackup.
-Restore on the replica and configure CHANGE MASTER TO using the binlog coordinates from the backup.
+Take a consistent backup with mysqldump --single-transaction --master-data=2 or Percona XtraBackup.
+Restore on the replica, then RESET SLAVE ALL and issue CHANGE MASTER TO with the coordinates from the backup.
+For databases over 100 GB, xtrabackup is significantly faster than mysqldump because it copies datafiles directly.

 Other configuration errors